 Being vague is very unhelpful.
 Highlight specific examples of where the employee needs to improve and try to clearly explain how things could be handled differently in the future.
 Be polite and direct, and base your feedback on facts, rather than hearsay or feelings.
 Making your points clearly and explicitly allows for an honest discussion that will lead to positive change, rather than one that will be viewed as unfair or unsubstantiated criticism.

 Allow sufficient time to deliver your feedback and hear what the other person has to say.
 You want them to feel they are valued and important.
 Don’t rush off or appear distracted as this will come across as rude and unhelpful and undermine the message you are giving.
 Follow up after the meeting to ensure that you are both clear about what was discussed and what the next steps are.

 Feedback is central to learning, both as a business and an individual.
 People and organisations thrive on feedback and it is critical to success in today’s knowledge and talent driven economy.
-Ensuring you can give honest, helpful and actionable feedback, even in the most difficult situations, is a vital skill for every manager today.
+Ensuring you can give honest, helpful and actionable feedback to employees, even in the most difficult situations, is a vital skill for every manager today.